 Studies show that people with written goals are 50 percent more likely to achieve them than people without written goals.
 With that in mind, here’s a writing exercise to set you up for success in 2019.

-Once you’ve sketched out three goals you’d like to achieve, make them SMART.
+Once you’ve sketched out three goals you’d like to achieve, set SMART goals.
 These are a goal-setting structure that helps with clarity, focus, and motivation

 What are SMART goals?